Investigating the Time Use Patterns of Obese Americans

 Data on time spent eating and drinking show mixed results.
 Normal-weight people spent 6 minutes more in primary eating and drinking than obese individuals and 7 minutes more in secondary eating, but they spent 4 minutes less in secondary drinking.
 Survey respondents identified primary eating and drinking as the main activity, while secondary eating and drinking occurred when they were doing something else, such as watching television, engaging in paid work, or getting dressed for the day.

 Further investigation found that it is not the absolute amount of time spent eating and drinking that is associated with BMI but the relative time spent in primary and secondary eating.
 Normal-weight and overweight individuals spent relatively more time in primary eating and drinking than in secondary, whereas obese individuals spent relatively more time in secondary eating and drinking.

-How Much Time Do Americans Spend on Food? , by Karen Hamrick and Margaret Andrews, USDA, Economic Research Service, November 2011
+How Much Time Do Americans Spend on Food? , by Karen Hamrick, Margaret Andrews, and Joanne Guthrie, USDA, Economic Research Service, November 2011